Alalalalaki/jpstat/README.md

 ## estat File

 Many statistics and datasets in estat can not be accessed through API, but are excel, csv, or pdf files and can be downloaded.
+Here jpstat provides the functions that scrapes the information of statistics and download the files.
+Api key for estat is not needed, and the result is in Japanese only.

 ### Functions